Work Experience Program (Structure/Stipends)

 • Personal management skills (time/money)

 LEVEL 4: Students working on these skills will be in off-campus apprenticeships with short term job coaching and monitoring.
+Students participating at this level will demonstrate the following skills in preparation for workplace readiness:

-• Complete mobility skills
+• Independent mobility skills

-• Mature problem-solving
+• Safe and effective problem-solving

-• Employment search skills
+• Conduct effective employment search skills

-• Self-advocacy skills
+• Strong self-advocacy skills

 LEVEL 5: Students working on these skills will independently seek, apply for and retain a job.